Create a Team.

 Current initiative: This station broadcasts all of their pro team’s games for the whole season.

-Engagement Campaign: A promotional campaign that would make sense for this station would be a pro football pick’em, a ticket giveaway for one of their team’s home games, and a biggest fan photo contest.
+Promotions: A promotional campaign that would make sense for this station would be a pro football pick’em, a ticket giveaway for one of their team’s home games, and a biggest fan photo contest.

 Newspaper in a College Town